AMRS's Market Seesaw: Yearly Gains & Recent Declines – What to Expect?

 AMRS Stock Stochastic Average

-Amyris Inc.’s raw stochastic average for the past 50 days is presently 19.81%, as of today.
-This marks a decrease from the raw stochastic average of the last 20 days, which was 29.72%.
-Additionally, the company’s Stochastic %K and %D values for the past 20 days were 19.34% and 13.17%, respectively.
+As of today, the raw stochastic average of Amyris Inc. over the past 50 days is 7.51%.
+This is a decrease compared to the raw stochastic average of the last 20 days, which was recorded at 9.85%.
+Additionally, the Stochastic %K and %D values for the company were 24.64% and 33.41%, respectively, over the past 20 days.